 1. Vertical Scaling

 In simple terms upgrading the capacity of a single machine or moving to a new machine with more power is called vertical scaling.
-You can add more powers to your machine by adding better processors, increasing RAM, or other power increasing adjustments.
+You can add more power to your machine by adding better processors, increasing RAM, or other power-increasing adjustments.
 Vertical scaling can be easily achieved by switching from small to bigger machines but remember that this involves downtime.
 You can enhance the capability of your server without manipulating your code.